drodriguezSRL/ORBSLAM3_implementation/README.md

 ```

 >[!NOTE]
 >To use the `evaluate_ate_scale.py` script as is (i.e., as provided by ORB-SLAM3), you need python2.7 + numpy + matplotlib.
-As noted in Kevin's implementation, you'll need pip2.7 for this:
+You'll need pip2.7 for this:
 > ```
 > sudo apt install curl
 > cd ~/Desktop